 As open house lasts for a few hours so the buyer can inspect the home comfortably.
 Moreover, he can also take a picture of every part of the house without stress.
 Buyers cannot gain this real-time research by viewing online pictures.

 Open houses also eradicate any pressure that potential buyers may feel.
-Countless real estate agents who opt for the open house will allow potential buyers to visit the house without any tension, freely, with confidence.
+Countless real estate agents who opt for open house will allow potential buyers to visit the house without any tension, freely, with confidence.
 Real estate brokers offer prospective purchasers the opportunity to discover the house without the pressure of the home seller.
 By physically touring in the property, you can make a true sense of what home looks like.

 Create a buzz and a bidding war